MeisaChi/Unit3_repo/Project/Project3.md

     def try_back(self):
         self.parent.current = "HomeScreen"
 ```

+As well as the Home Screen, the Data_Add will be made into a class, inherited under MDScreen.

 This is the code for the screen where the user can input attributes and add them into the users database.

 The try_submit function first defines different attributes by importing them from the user input in the textfield, and then using database_worker, the database will be connected.
 Then, the code creates a query with an 'insert into items' and enters the attributes and the values from the definitions we just made.
 Using run_save, the query will run on the database's console, so that the data will be added.
 And then the program prints submission on pycharm, then changes the current screen to the Home Screen.